GeoscienceAustralia/dea-knowledge-hub/aws/cloudfront/functions/README.md

-# Redirection function
+# CloudFront Redirects

-Execute the tests with `npx mocha`
+Run the tests with the command: `npx mocha`